HorizenLabs/zkverify-docs/docs/overview/03-proof_submission_interface/02-proof_submitter_flow.md

 - [**settlement-fflonk:**](../06-verification_pallets/01-fflonk.md) Contains the definition of the `submitProof` transaction and the logic to parse public inputs and verify the proof.
 Once a proof is verified, it’s forwarded to attestation pallet.

 - [**settlement-zksync:**](../06-verification_pallets/02-zksync_era.md) Contains the definition of the `submitProof` transaction and the logic to parse public inputs and verify the proof.
 Once a proof is verified, it’s forwarded to attestation pallet.

+- [**settlement-risc0:**](../06-verification_pallets/03-risc0.md) Contains the definition of the `submitProof` transaction and the logic to parse public inputs and verify the proof.
+Once a proof is verified, it’s forwarded to attestation pallet.

 - **proof_of_existence:** The attestation pallet that defines the logic to generate new attestations and the corresponding events once that the conditions of a given policy are met.